msyamkumar/cs220-f21-projects/p4/README.md

 ### #Q9: How many hits can the defending pokemon Snivy take from Pikachu (attacker)?

 ---
-With the tools we have created so far, we can now finally start creating our battle simulator!
+With the functions we have created so far, we can now finally start creating our battle simulator!
 Copy/paste the following code in a new cell of your notebook and fill in the details.

 ```python3
 def battle(pkmn1, pkmn2):